User Guide

 Editing data file

-Your DeskFlow data is saved automatically as a JSON file [JAR file location]/data/addressbook.json
+Your DeskFlow data is saved automatically as a JSON file [JAR file location]/data/addressbook.json.
+Advanced users are

 welcome to update data directly by editing that data file.